How will my Push ads appear to users?

 Because users have to click your ad before converting, you can start measuring engagement right away by looking at the percentage of users who click each creative.
 This makes it easy to start optimizing for higher clickthrough rates, which typically correlate with higher conversion rates.

-Pops creatives only require your offer's URL, but Native campaigns include an image and ad copy.
-Learn more about adding Native creatives here.
+Pops creatives only require your offer's URL, but Push creatives include an image and ad copy.
+Learn more about adding creatives here.
 TIP: Google Images and stock photo sites are great resources for finding creative images.
-Learn more about how Native creatives appear when your ad is served.

-Instead of paying per view (CPV) like you would on Pops, your Native bids are CPM, or cost per 1,000 impressions.
+Instead of paying per view (CPV) like you would on Pops, your Push bids are CPC (cost per click).
 You'll set a Default Bid per ad group, and you can further customize bids for specific sites, apps, and channels.
-Learn more about customizing bids on Native.
+Learn more about customizing bids.

-To track Native campaign data in a third-party tracker, you'd append tracking macros to your creative URL like you would on Pops.
-Some macros are exclusive to Pops or Native, so you'll probably want to append additional macros to track certain Native data.
+To track Push campaign data in a third-party tracker, you'd append tracking macros to your creative URL like you would on Pops.
+Some macros are exclusive to a specific campaign type, so make sure you're using the correct Push-compatible macros in your URLs.
 NOTE: Because your URL passes data to your tracker, impression data will not track outside of RTX Platform reporting.
-Learn more about tracking Native performance in third-party trackers.
+Learn more about tracking Push performance in third-party trackers.

-Follow the steps below to create a Native Push campaign.
+Follow the steps below to create a Push campaign.

-Click Native + Push in the top-level navigation bar, then click the New Campaign button.
+Click Push in the top-level navigation bar, then click the New Campaign button.

 Fill out the settings for your campaign.
 If you need help, you can refer to this article.